One of the most frequent comments we get is:

 But this is what your dashboard shows for Twitter followers:

-Twitter does not have have an analytic tool to distribute its data with the API (like Google analytics).
-So we are only able to collect the last 200 tweets and all the static data that is available in the account at the moment the data is collected.
+Twitter does not have an analytic tool to distribute its data with the API (like Google analytics).
+Therefore, we are only able to collect the last 200 tweets and all the static data that is available in the account at the moment the data is collected.

 DashThis works its magic by enabling you to compare, over time, your Twitter performance.
-With your DashThis Twitter dashboard, you can see how your Twitter account evolves over time, based on your online marketing initiatives and Twitter offensives with your target markets.
-Mind-numbing Excel sheets and manual compilations be gone!
+With your DashThis Twitter dashboard, you can see how your Twitter account evolves over time, based on your online marketing initiatives and Twitter offensives within your target markets.
+Mind-numbing Excel sheets and manual compilations are gone!

-If your Twitter dashboard is set to a monthly period, you will need to wait a month before it making a comparison.
+If your Twitter dashboard is set to a monthly period, you will need to wait a month before seeing a comparison.
 If it’s set to a weekly period, you will need to wait for a week and so on for the other periods.